Psykotikism/Mutant_Tanks/INFORMATION.md

 			// - "Propane Tank Color"
 			// - "Flashlight Color"
 			// - "Crown Color"
+			// --
 			// Each time the config file is read, the presets in this section will be stored with their associated values.
 			// A nickname must be unique and cannot be used more than once.
-			// Any duplicates will overwrite the previous one.
+			// Any duplicates will overwrite previous entries.
 			// This is just a shortcut method for changing colors.
-			// Here are some examples:
+			// --
+			// Examples:

 			// All Tanks will be red.
 			"all_tank_skins"			"255,0,0,255" // See "Skin Color" below.